-Indonesia's death toll jumps as coronavirus surges across SE Asia
+Coronavirus surges across Southeast Asia as Malaysia warns of 'tsunami' of cases

-JAKARTA/KUALA LUMPUR (Reuters) - Indonesia’s coronavirus death toll jumped on Wednesday from five to 19 and Malaysia warned of “a tsunami” of cases if people did not follow new movement restrictions as infections surged across Southeast Asia.
+JAKARTA/KUALA LUMPUR (Reuters) - Coronavirus infections surged across Southeast Asia on Wednesday with Indonesia’s death toll jumping from five to 19 and Malaysia warning of “a tsunami” of cases if people did not follow new restrictions on movement.

-The number of cases across the region has risen nearly 10-fold this month to more than 1,850, driven in part by hundreds of infections stemming from a mass Muslim gathering in Malaysia just over two weeks ago.
+The number of cases across the region has risen more than 10-fold this month to at least 1,900, driven in part by hundreds of infections stemming from a mass Muslim gathering in Malaysia just over two weeks ago.

+“We beg you to stay at home and protect yourself and your family.
+Please,” Malaysia’s health ministry posted on Twitter.

 Indonesia, the world’s fourth most populous country with more than 260 million people, only announced its first two cases of the virus on March 2 despite widespread suspicions that a lack of testing concealed a bigger problem.